 - Do I need a brad nailer

-- What is a brad nailer good for – conclusion
+- What is a brad nailer used for – conclusion

 What is a brad nailer

-You must first understand what we’re talking about before you can answer the question “what is a brad nailer good for?”
+You must first understand what we’re talking about before you can answer the question “what is a brad nailer used for?”

 So, exactly what is a brad nail gun?